 … implementation to follow …

-The TiledGameObject object has two variables: mShouldTile and mSpeed. mShouldTile is a Boolean that determines whether the object should tile.
+The TiledGameObject object has two variables: mShouldTile and mSpeed. mShouldTile is a Boolean that determines whether the object should tile. mSpeed is the speed at which the tile moves.

 Define the getter and setter functions for mShouldTile and mSpeed.